-This final description of good public Wi-Fi is another one with lots of controversy.
-First a caveat, if you live in a country which has some crazy law which forces a solution other than this easy one – obviously you’ll need to follow the laws of your country.
+This last description of good public Wi-Fi is another one with lots of controversy.
+First a caveat, if you live in a country which has some crazy law which forces a solution other than this one–obviously you’ll need to follow the laws of your country.
 Or better yet, lobby to remove such crazy restrictions!

 What I am proposing here is not new.
 Many large multi-national corporations are now embracing this simple, easy way of accessing their public Wi-Fi.

-First up, Disney.
 Disney is a huge multi-national corporation with massive teams of lawyers.
-Much of their value is in their copyrights, intellectual property, and the like.
+Much of their value is in their copyrights, intellectual property.
 They care a lot about meeting the laws and restrictions placed upon them.

 Yet the public Wi-Fi in the Disney parks is completely free of any form of captive portal.
 You click on the Disney SSID, and you are in and running.
 Next time you return to the park your device just works.

 I’ll repeat that once again for emphasis.
 Your device just works!
 It works just the same as when you return to home or work.
-The device joins the SSID, gets and IP address, default gateway and DNS, then has direct access to the Internet. (they might be doing some sort of bandwidth shaping – but I didn’t have tools to examine it further)
+The device joins the SSID, gets and IP address, default gateway and DNS, then has direct access to the Internet (they might do some sort of bandwidth shaping–but I didn’t have tools to examine it further).

-So if Disney, with all its legal might, found it not necessary to have a captive portal.
-Why are you?
+So if Disney, with all its legal might, found it unnecessary to have a captive portal, why do you?